Haroldgomez777/GAD/README.md

 This is a Program which will remove every html tags in a html file and output the result to a filename you provide or a to a default filename "copy.txt"

-# Only Available for Linux
+# Only Available for GNU/Linux

 ## To compile